CMC Metals (CVE:CMB) Trading Down 25% – Should You Sell?

-CMC Metals Ltd. (CVE:CMB – Get Free Report) shares were down 25% during trading on Tuesday .
+Shares of CMC Metals Ltd. (CVE:CMB – Get Free Report) dropped 25% during mid-day trading on Monday .
 The stock traded as low as C$0.02 and last traded at C$0.02.
-Approximately 124,424 shares were traded during mid-day trading, an increase of 9% from the average daily volume of 114,534 shares.
+Approximately 124,424 shares traded hands during mid-day trading, an increase of 9% from the average daily volume of 114,534 shares.
 The stock had previously closed at C$0.02.

 Separately, Fundamental Research set a C$0.12 target price on CMC Metals and gave the stock a “buy” rating in a report on Monday, January 6th.

-In related news, Director Kevin John Brewer bought 2,500,000 shares of the company’s stock in a transaction that occurred on Thursday, November 21st.
-The shares were acquired at an average price of C$0.03 per share, for a total transaction of C$62,500.00.
-5.86% of the stock is currently owned by insiders.
+In other CMC Metals news, Director Kevin John Brewer acquired 2,500,000 shares of the stock in a transaction dated Thursday, November 21st.
+The shares were purchased at an average price of C$0.03 per share, for a total transaction of C$62,500.00.
+Insiders have purchased a total of 2,565,000 shares of company stock worth $63,800 over the last quarter.
+Company insiders own 5.86% of the company’s stock.

 About CMC Metals